Positive Thinking Can Make You Healthier

 - Keep a daily gratitude journal – It’s the traditional wisdom to count your blessings, whether it’s a home, a wonderful family, a job, or small things like a beautiful flower blooming in your yard or pleasant words with the cashier at the grocery store at the end of a long day.

-- List one of your personal strengths and note how you used it – Perhaps you are good at organizing and helped arrange a holiday party at a nursing home.
+- List one of your personal strengths and note how you used it – Perhaps you are good at organizing and helping arrange a holiday party at a nursing home.

 - Practice small acts of kindness every day – Offering a smile to a newcomer at work or in the neighborhood is an act of kindness.
 So is holding a door open for a parent with a child in a stroller.
 An act of kindness can be accomplished in a few seconds and has a healthy effect on the giver and receiver.